Donna Cruz

-Donna Cruz Yrastorza-Larrazabal (born February 14, 1977) (/tl/), is a Filipino singer and actress.
+Donna Cruz Yrastorza-Larrazabal (/tl/, born February 14, 1977) is a Filipino singer and actress.
 Since the middle of the 1990s, she has released 8 studio albums, and featured as an actress in local films.
 She has also appeared on four soundtrack albums.

 Biography

 1988–1991: Early career beginnings and Donna

 Donna Cruz Yrastorza was born on February 14, 1977 in Manila, Philippines.
 As a child, Cruz joined pageants and singing competitions.
 Her first stint in showbiz was when she appeared as a finalist in Eat Bulaga!s Little Miss Philippines child beauty pageant.
 She won Bulilit Kampeon in 1988, and signed with Viva Records in 1989.
 She released her debut album Donna in 1991 at the age of 14, featuring an original single "Kapag Tumibok ang Puso" and cover of Boy Mondragon's song "Rain".
 Her self-titled debut album is the biggest-selling debut album by a Filipino artist, making Cruz the youngest and only artist in the Philippines to reach 9× Platinum with her first album, a feat that she accomplished before becoming a teenager.